thatsailorman/cryptoportfolio/README.md

 Happy trading!

 ### How to start?
-Short explaination below...
 For a Dutch documentation, click here: https://cryptobelasting.ams3.digitaloceanspaces.com/CryptoPortfolioCMS-documentatie.pdf

 **Step one:** Download all script files from this github page.
 This version is in English language.
 For the Dutch version, download link here: http://cointools.nl/download_cryptoportfolio.php